adamhutchings/adamhutchings/README.md

 # Adam Hutchings

 ## Non-programming info
-I'm a 17 year old high school senior in the United States.
+I'm an 18 year old college freshman in the United States.
 Outside of programming, I like linguistics, math, and cooking.
-I'll be attending Case Western Reserve University in the fall.
+I'm at [Case](https://case.edu) studying computer science and mathematics.

 ## My programming history
 I got into programming through my local robotics team in late 2019, doing Python, and since